fgr1986/coco_mcu/README.md

 #### Quantization
 * The network is quantized using TF (v1.13) [quantization functions](https://github.com/tensorflow/tensorflow/blob/r1.13/tensorflow/contrib/quantize/python/quantize_graph.py)
-* Activations are quantized using 8 bits
+* Activations are quantized using 8 bits.
-* Weights are quantized using 2 bits
+* Weights are quantized using 2 bits.
 * The quantization delay is non-zero.
 Quantization takes place at epoch 10 (batch size=6).
 For more info see `mb_att.py`.

 #### ROM Size
-* The network is composed of a total of 1,000,914 parameters
+* The network is composed of a total of 1,000,914 parameters.
-* Each parameter uses 2b in the ROM, giving a total of 244.4KB
+* Each parameter uses 2-bits in ROM, giving a total of 244.4KB.

 #### RAM Usage
 During the development of the proposed model, we had in mind how Neural Networks libraries for MCUs (see Arm's [CMSIS](https://github.com/ARM-software/CMSIS_5)) are able to optimize not only the computation but also the memory fingerprint, allowing, when possible, to reuse temporal buffers, or perform in-place computations.
 Following these principles,